Pi-Squared-Inc/proof-checker-public/README.md

 $\Pi^2$ Proof Checker Implementation
 ====================================

+__WARNING: The code on this branch is deprecated, out of date, and uses old dependencies that have security issues.
+It is here for historical reference only.
+See the [main branch](../../tree/main) of this repo for details on our current publicly available code.__

 This repository contains implementations of the matching logic proof checker using Cairo, Risc0 and zkLLVM.
 Note that the code in this repository is experimental and exploratory.